osgi/osgi.enroute.site/_tutorial/020-tutorial_qs.md

   <div markdown="1" role="tabpanel" class="tab-pane active" id="impl-build-cli">
 From the `quickstart/impl` project we now build the impl bundle.

-    $ mvn install
+    $ mvn package
 {: .shell }

-Here, we use the `install` goal to make sure that the built artifact is available to other projects in later steps.
+Here, we use the `package` goal to check that the code compiles and can be successfully packaged into a bundle.
+If we had tests or other post-packaging checks then we could have used the `verify` goal instead.

-If the `install` fails, continue to the next stage - resolve - then repeate `mvn install` {: .warning }
+If the `package` fails then check your code and try again.
+Once you can package it cleanly then continue to the next stage.
+{: .warning }
   </div>
   <div  markdown="1" role="tabpanel" class="tab-pane" id="impl-build-eclipse">